SoftUni-Internal/interactive-content/EN/03-Advanced-Function/00-Lesson-Intoduction.md

 [slide]
 # Table of Contents

 ## In this lesson you will learn about:

-**1. Advanced Fuctions**
+**1. Advanced Functions**
-- What first\-class and higher-order functions are
+- First-class and higher-order functions.

 **2. Currying and Partial Application**
-- How to decompose functions
+- How to decompose functions.

 **3. Immediately-Invoked Function Expressions**
-- Defining functions anonymously
+- Defining functions anonymously.

 **4. Closure**
-- Understanding function scope
+- Understanding function scope.

 **5. Error Handling**
-- How to handle unexpected results
+- How to handle unexpected results:
-   - Concept of error handling
+   - Error handling
    - Types of errors
    - Throwing exceptions